THE FOOD OF QUITO, A GASTRONOMIC TOUR

 Ice cream made in copper pan (Los helados de paila)

 There is no competition for the simplicity and delight of this traditional ice cream.
 The secret: the fruit is placed in a large copper pan that spins non-stop on a surface of ice and salt.
-Some of the flavors include: passion fruit, blackberry, naranjilla, soursop, among many others.
+Some of the fruit flavors are: passion fruit, blackberry, naranjilla, soursop, among many others.

 The Quito sweets (Dulces quiteños)